kevin-hartwig/Robot_Supervisor/README.md

 Hello and welcome to the repository for the Platform Supervisor.
 See the [documentation repository](https://github.com/oovi77/Robot-Documentation-) for additional project information.

-This repository is home to all of the code for controlling the platform supervisor from a PC running Linux.
+This repository is home to all of the code for controlling the platform controller from a PC running Linux.

 ##Usage Instructions